 Various clubs and organizations are active on campus.
 Each has a faculty or staff advisor.
-For more information, or to organize a new club, inquire at the office of Student Life.
+For more information, or to organize a new club, inquire at the Office of Student Life (A-118), or refer to the Student Handbook.

 Disability Resource Center